jalupaja/bluetooth_tracker/README.md

 # Bluetooth tracker
-> This is a WIP project with the goal of tracking bluetooth devices
+> This is a WIP project with the goal of tracking Bluetooth devices

 ## Current Capabilities
 - list BLE devices and their properties